 One of the most common themes in traditional media’s reporting on Bitcoin is that of criminal behaviour.
-You’ve seen the headlines I’m referring to, often laden with the insinuation that Bitcoin and crime go together like fish and chips.
+You’ve seen the headlines I’m referring to, often laden with the insinuation that Bitcoin and crime go together like fish and chip.

 Most recently, the melodrama arose from within the cryptocurrency community itself.
 What happened?
 An incident of criminal use was revealed — in this case, the upload of child abuse imagery to the BitcoinSV blockchain.
 Instead of coming down on the perpetrator with full force, the BSV blockchain itself came the under fire of innuendos suggesting that the crime proved some point about immutable ledgers like itself.